Stop losing winnable deals

 In short, get three “yeses,” and you’re on your way to getting the one big “YES” that matters for your bottom line.

-Should you adopt the SNAP Selling methodology?
+Should you adopt the SNAP Selling method?

 There are two factors to consider: your buyers and the market.